-PERFORM MANCE INDICATO DR OBJECTIVE OBJECTIVE MEANS OF VERIFICATION Outstanding (5) Very Satisfactory (4) Satisfactory (3) Unsatisfactory (2) Poor (1) 5.
-Exhibited effective strategies that ensure safe and secure learning environments to enhance learning through the consistent implementation of policies, guidelines and procedures Classroom observation tool (COT) rating sheet obtained from an observation of a video lesson or audio lesson that is SLM-based or MELC-aligned (please provide annotations of one's contribution to the video lesson) with proof of attendance of colleague/s Quality Modelled Level 8 in Objective 5 as shown in COT rating sheets Modelled Level 7 in Objective 5 as shown in COT rating sheets Modelled Level 6 in Objective 5 as shown in COT rating sheets Modelled Level 5 in Objective 5 as shown in COT rating sheets Modelled Level 4 in Objective 5 as shown in COT rating sheets or No acceptable evidence was shown k 1
+PERFORMANCE INDICATOR OBJECTIVE MEANS OF VERIFICATION QET Outstanding (5) Very Satisfactory (4) Satisfactory (3) Unsatisfactory (2) Poor (1) 5.
+Exhibited effective strategies that ensure safe and secure learning environments to enhance learning through the consistent implementation of policies, guidelines and procedures Classroom Observation Tool (COT) rating sheet from 1. an observation of synchronous teaching (limited face-to- face teaching, online teaching, or two-way radio instruction) 2. if option 1 is not possible, an observation of a recorded video lesson or audio lesson that is SLM- based or MELC-aligned 3. if options 1 and 2 are not possible, an observation of a demonstration teaching via LAC with proof of attendance of colleague/s Quality Modelled Level 8 in Objective 5 as shown in COT rating sheets Modelled Level 7 in Objective 5 as shown in COT rating sheets Modelled Level 6 in Objective 5 as shown in COT rating sheets Modelled Level 5 in Objective 5 as shown in COT rating sheets Modelled Level 4 in Objective 5 as shown in COT rating sheets or No acceptable evidence was shown